anik199/Breast-Cancer-A-Z/README.md

 ## Conclusion

-Based on the analysis, the Random Forest algorithm provided the best performance for predicting if a breast cancer tumor is malignant or benign, with an accuracy of 0.96.
+Based on the analysis, the XGBoost algorithm provided the best performance for predicting if a breast cancer tumor is malignant or benign, with an accuracy of 0.98.

 ## How to Use